Toni-SM/skrl/docs/source/intro/getting_started.rst

 Models are the agents' brains.
 Agents can have one or several models and their parameters are adjusted via the optimization algorithms.

 In contrast to other libraries, skrl does not provide predefined models or fixed templates (this practice tends to hide and reduce the flexibility of the system, forcing developers to deeply inspect the code to make even small changes).
-Nevertheless, **helper classes/mixins are provided** to create discrete and continuous (stochastic or deterministic) models with the library.
+Nevertheless, **helper mixins are provided** to create discrete and continuous (stochastic or deterministic) models with the library.
 In this way, the user/researcher should only be concerned with the definition of the approximation functions (tables or artificial neural networks), having all the control in his hands.

-The following code snippets show how to define a model, based on the concept of each respective image, using the provided classes/mixins.
-For more information refer to :ref:`Categorical <models_categorical>`, :ref:`Gaussian <models_gaussian>`, :ref:`Multivariate Gaussian <models_multivariate_gaussian>` and :ref:`Deterministic <models_deterministic>` sections for artificial neural networks models, and :ref:`Tabular <models_tabular>` section for tabular models.
+The following diagrams show the concept of the provided mixins.

 .. tabs::